 - Switch off and unplug your controller.

-- Look for a small hole beside the Sony logo at the back.
+- Look for a small hole beside the Sony logo on the controller’s backside.

 - Push it inside the hole, and you’ll hear a click.